-- It then asks the manager object to return the client book. - On the client book object it invokes the getClient() method passing the ID as a parameter - Assuming a client is returned the toString() method is then invoked to get a string representation of the client and this is passed as a parameter to the showMessageDialog() method (which displays the details of the client with that ID). - If getClient() fails to find a client this method will throw an UnknownclientException - this will be caught here and an appropriate message will be displayed.
+- It opens a dialog box to ask the user for a clients ID.
+As C# does not contain predefined methods to create input boxes this uses a form called InputBox that was created specifically for this purpose.
+If cancel is pressed this form returns an empty string. - It then checks that OK has been pressed and the ID returned is a valid integer. - On the client book object it invokes the GetClient() method passing the ID as a parameter. - Assuming a client object is returned, the ToString() method is then invoked to get a string representation of the client and this is passed as a parameter to the MessageBox.Show() method (which displays the details of the client with that ID). - If GetClient() fails to find a client with the specified ID it will throw an UnknownClientException this will be caught here and an appropriate message will be displayed.
+This makes use of the Message property of the Exception class.

-11.13 Using Test Driven Development and Extending the System
+11.12 Using Test Driven Development and Extending the System

-Now we have a working system - though two important methods have yet to be created.
-We need a method to increase a clients credit - this should be placed within the Client class.
-We also need a method to delete a client - as this means removing them from the client book this should be placed in the ClientBook class.
+We now have a working system - though two important methods have yet to be created.
+We need a method to increase a client's credit - this should be placed within the Client class.
+We also need a method to delete a client, as this means removing them from the client book.
+This should be placed in the ClientBook class.